Ace Durano

-Joseph Felix Mari "Ace" Hotchkiss Durano (born April 3, 1970) is a Filipino politician who served as Secretary of Tourism under President Gloria Macapagal Arroyo.
-He was also general manager of the Philippine Tourism Authority (PTA), being appointed by Arroyo in 2008.
+Joseph Felix Mari "Ace" Hotchkiss Durano (born April 3, 1970) is a Filipino lawyer and politician serving as the provincial administrator of Cebu since 2025.
+He previously served as Secretary of Tourism and general manager of the Philippine Tourism Authority (PTA) in the administration of President Gloria Macapagal Arroyo.
+He also served twice as the representative of Cebu's fifth district: from 1998 to 2004 and from 2013 to 2016.

+Early life

+Durano was born to Ramon "Nito" Duterte Durano III, a former mayor of Danao, Cebu, who was also a second cousin of former president Rodrigo Duterte.

 Political career

 He also served twice as the Representative of Cebu's 5th congressional district: from 1998 to 2004 and from 2013 to 2016.

 He was one of the youngest to be elected representative to the 11th congress (1998-2001).
 He was an Assistant Majority Floor Leader and Vice Chairman of the Committee on Trade and Industry during that time.

-In the 2022 local elections, Durano challenged incumbent governor Gwendolyn Garcia for the governorship of Cebu and lost.
+In the 2022 local elections, Durano challenged the incumbent governor Gwendolyn Garcia for the governorship of Cebu and lost.
 He ran alongside incumbent vice governor Hilario Davide III as his running mate.

+In 2025, Durano was appointed provincial administrator of Cebu by governor Pam Baricuatro.

 Controversies

-Durano was convicted of graft by the Sandiganbayan over the development of the Department of Tourism 2009 wall calendar, worth PhP 2.7 million, which failed to undergo public bidding.
-He filed a motion for reconsideration but it was denied by the court in February 2022.
+Durano was convicted of graft by the Sandiganbayan over the development of the Department of Tourism 2009 wall calendar, worth PhP 2.7 million, without initiating a public bidding process.
+His motion for reconsideration was denied by the court in February 2022.
 The case is currently under appeal before the Supreme Court.